Sailauf: Coat of arms

-The community's arms might be described thus: Argent a bend sinister gules surmounted by a wheel spoked of six of the first, in chief dexter a bend sinister wavy azure, in base sinister an oak sprig with a leaf in bend sinister and an acorn in bend vert.
+The municipality's arms might be described thus: Argent a bend sinister gules surmounted by a wheel spoked of six of the first, in chief dexter a bend sinister wavy azure, in base sinister an oak sprig with a leaf in bend sinister and an acorn in bend vert.

 The German blazon specifies a silver wheel (belegt mit einem sechsspeichigen silbernen Rad), although the example shown here has a golden wheel.
-This wheel – the Wheel of Mainz – and the bend sinister – the slanted stripe, so called because at the top it begins on the sinister (armsbearer's left, viewer's right) side – stand for the community's history, lasting from the 13th century until 1803, as an Electoral Mainz holding; the tinctures gules and argent (red and silver) were Mainz's colours.
-The blue wavy bend sinister stands for the community's location at the forks of the Sailauf and the Steinbach, two local brooks.
-The green oak twig with the acorn refers to the Spessart range, which is thickly wooded with oaks, and in which the community lies.
+This wheel – the Wheel of Mainz – and the bend sinister – the slanted stripe, so called because at the top it begins on the sinister (armsbearer's left, viewer's right) side – stand for the municipality's history, lasting from the 13th century until 1803, as an Electoral Mainz holding; the tinctures gules and argent (red and silver) were Mainz's colours.
+The blue wavy bend sinister stands for the municipality's location at the forks of the Sailauf and the Steinbach, two local brooks.
+The green oak twig with the acorn refers to the Spessart range, which is thickly wooded with oaks, and in which the municipality lies.

 The arms were conferred on 21 March 1969.